Resources and Documents

 Examples of Team Error: Minor may include:

-A Pokémon or item in the player’s Battle Team does not match the team list, resulting in no potential competitive advantage.
+A Pokémon or item in the competitor’s Battle Team does not match the team list, resulting in no potential competitive advantage.
 Examples may include the following:

 A Pokémon is listed without accurate form information, but other information contained on the team list makes it apparent which form is being used.